The Jeanne Clery Campus Safety Act

-The Clery Act is the result of a young College Student by the name of Jeanne Clery found murdered inside her Lehigh University dorm room.
-This tragedy was a result of lack of reporting and under reporting crimes that happened at the University that Clery attended by campus police and security personnel.
-As a result Jeanne Clery’s parents, Connie and Howard Clery, committed themselves to create enduring change on University sites mandating the published reports of crimes.
+The Jeanne Clery Campus Safety Act is the result of a young college student by the name of Jeanne Clery found murdered inside her Lehigh University dorm room in 1986.
+As a result, Jeanne Clery’s parents, Connie and Howard Clery, committed themselves to create enduring change on University sites mandating the published reports of crimes.
 In 1990, Congress approved the Crime Awareness and Campus Security Act, which was later renamed in Jeanne’s memory, the Jeanne Clery Act, which took effect in 1991.
-Click here learn more about the Jeanne Clery Act.
-The link provides access to the Clery Handbook.
+In 2025, this law was renamed the Jeanne Clery Campus Safety Act

 Clery Act Notification for Prospective/Current Students & Employees